-My research over the last six years has had two closely related aims: firstly, to elucidate the mechanisms of diabetic organ damage; and secondly, to determine the metabolic basis of age-related dementia, starting with Alzheimer's Disease and Huntington's Disease; and to use diabetic organ damage (particularly neurodegeneration) as a 'Rosetta Stone' to find mechanistically relevant perturbations that might be shared among them.
+My research over the past decade has had two closely related aims: firstly, to elucidate the mechanisms of diabetic organ damage; secondly, to determine the metabolic basis of age-related dementia, starting with Alzheimer's Disease and Huntington's Disease and continuing with Parkinson's disease dementia and vascular dementia; and finally to use diabetic organ damage (particularly neurodegeneration) as a 'Rosetta Stone' to find mechanistically relevant perturbations that might be shared among them.
 This approach is based on epidemiological evidence and molecular data linking diabetes with common age-related dementias.

 More recently both in Auckland and since my appointment at The University of Manchester, I have shown that defective copper regulation is a substantive pathogenic mechanism causing diabetic organ damage in the heart and kidneys, and have identified severe metabolic perturbations in glucose, sorbitol, fructose, urea, vitamin B5 and copper that potentially cause neurodegeneration in age-related dementias.